Kathmandu Photo Gallery

 Kathmandu the Mountains’ Queen, the Spiritual, the Hippy… A paradise and purpose for alpinists and hikers, adventurous travellers, spiritual seekers or seventies freaks.
 So many have fallen for her and many more continue to do so!

-You do understand why as soon as you first step foot in the maze of its teeming and intriguing narrow old streets.
+You do understand why, as soon as you first step foot in the maze of its teeming and intriguing narrow old streets.
 When you discover the multitude of its stunning and sophisticated temples or look up for the scenic views on the surrounding Himalayan mountain range.
 When you first witness the strength of the People’s religious and spiritual Devotion.
 Or when you just wander around to immerse yourself into the daily Life or when you first sit down at some popular local tea shop or restaurant to have a taste of the real Kathmandu.
 The fascination of Kathmandu comes not only from the city in itself but more widely from the cultural, historical and panoramic jewels of the whole Valley of Kathmandu, an area within a radius of 1.5 hour from the city.
 It is therefore quite easy to get some good Kathmandu photos in a small area and/or in only a few days stay.

-Over all, three main cities : Kathmandu, Patan and Bhaktapur, three cities once culturally and artistically rivals under the active Malla Kings.
-In each of them, you discover treasures of the Newar architecture with magnificent temples built on several storeys and made of red bricks, carved wood and draped red fabric.
+Over all, three main cities : Kathmandu, Patan and Bhaktapur, three cities once culturally and artistically rivals under the prolific Malla Kings.
+Each one of them holds fascinating treasures of the Newar architecture with some magnificent temples built on several storeys and made of red bricks, carved wood and draped red fabric.
 And what is very singular there is that the temples are totally part of the daily life.
 Indeed, the endless morning processions of devotees are then followed by small markets or tea stalls settled right on its stairs.
-Stairs that can be otherwise, simply used for a daily nap, people watching or chatting time.
-The historical and cultural heritage truly belongs to the People, across the ages.
+Stairs that can be otherwise, commonly used for a daily nap, some people watching or some other chatting time.
+The historical and cultural heritage here, belongs to the People, across the ages.

 Pashupatinath is undoubtedly the most emotional one, being the place for the cremation of the dead.